 Popularly known as ULIP, Unit Linked Insurance Plan offers the benefits of both investment and insurance under one integrated plan.
 As a ULIP policyholder, you have to make regular premium payments that would cover both insurance and investment.

 Sukanya Samriddhi Yojana (SSY) refers to a government-backed small deposit scheme that aims to meet the marriage and education expenses of a girl child.
+The maturity period is capped at 21 years.

 SCSS is a retirement benefits program launched by the Government of India.
 Senior citizens of the country can invest a lump sum in the scheme to get regular income along with tax benefits.
+You can earn up to 8% interest on your SCSS investments.

 Also known as infra bonds, these bonds are issued by infrastructure companies.
 You can avail of 80C deductions by investing in these financial instruments.